joelspadin/xivplan/.github/ISSUE_TEMPLATE/feature_request.md

 You may discuss the following content:

-* ✅ All content from Shadowbringers and earlier
+- ✅ All content from Endwalker and earlier
-* ✅ Patch 6.0-6.4 extreme trials
-* ✅ Aglaia and Euphrosyne
-* ✅ Normal raids
-* ✅ Savage raids 1st-11th circles and 12th circle first phase only
-* ✅ All ultimates (if I do these at all, I don't do them blind)
+- ✅ All ultimates (if I do these, I don't do them blind)

 Please do not discuss the following content:

-❌ All Endwalker content that is not listed above
+❌ All Dawntrail content that is not listed above

 ---